 Here's how it works:

 Calendar raffles have some of the best unit economics in fundraising.
-Here’s a quick breakdown.
+Before you launch, it's worth running the numbers so you know exactly what you're building toward.

-Every nonprofit’s calendar raffle looks different.
-Use this calculator to estimate your profit based on your pricing, volume, and costs.
+Use the calculator below to estimate your profit based on your pricing, volume, and costs.

 Assumes $1,000 prize budget, $2/calendar printing, and $100 in other costs.